Optimal Triangulation of Saddle Surfaces: Introduction

 The area is changed by the factor $\sqrt{|a'c'|}=\sqrt{|ac-b^2|}$, and this is taken into account by the corresponding factor in Theorems~\ref{main}--\ref{convex}.

-\subsubsection{Covering the plane with copies of a triangle}
+\subsection{Covering the plane with copies of a triangle}

-Now we show that a triangle where all three vertices have the same fixed offset $\Delta z$ from the surface~$f$ can be used to construct a global approximation.
-The case $\Delta z=0$ corresponds to interpolating approximation.
+Now we show that a triangle where all three vertices have the same fixed offset~$\Delta$ from the surface~$f$ can be used to construct a global approximation.
+The offset $\Delta$ can be positive or negative.
+The case $\Delta=0$ corresponds to interpolating approximation.